spoonless/rest-bookmarks/README.md

 Hence, once the limit is reached, a new resource will automatically destroy the oldest one.

 The documentation is kept as minimal as possible on purpose.
-You should use your knowledge of HTTP, REST architecture to find out how to use this API.
+You should use your knowledge of HTTP and REST architecture to find out how to use this API.

 Running the server
 ------------------